alexrdeacon/Data-Analyst-Portfolio/NFL Career Length Analysis/NFL_Draft_Career_Length_Analysis.md

 Of the 12 general positions in the NFL, the longest career length is Kicker, followed closely by Punter.
 For offense, the longest career is QB and the shortest is RB.
 For defense, the longest career is DL and the shortest is DB.

 We know that being drafted in the first round gives you the longest average career length.
 How many and what percentage of each position are taken in the first round?
+This will include players who are active.

 ### Query 7:
 ``` sql